ThisisRDSharma/kritika-s/README.md

-Securlock Predict features a customizable rule set that allows financial institutions to control implemented strategies and adjust the false positive ratio according to their risk tolerance.
+Securlock Predict features a customizable rule set that enables financial institutions to tailor their fraud prevention strategies and set their desired false positive ratio.